 In the event that a correct PHY(#61) header is received, the ERP shall hold the CCA signal inactive (channel busy) for the full duration, as indicated by the PHY(#61) LENGTH field.
 Should a loss of CS occur in the middle of reception, the CCA shall indicate a busy medium for the intended duration of the transmitted PPDU.

-report
+CCA shall report a busy medium upon detection of any energy above -62 dBm

 Proposed changes to ANNEX C.3